youdeservetolive/youdeservetolive.github.io/README.md

     - Co Founder & She helped collect the resources for every state, and all countries.
 Couldn't have done this without her.
 - Elijah Segers
       - me 🗣️ - developer/founder
- - ChatGPT
-    - Look, I can code, but not this well.
-ChatGPT, as stupid as it sounds, helped with quite a bit of code and translate a lot of garbage I wrote in python into HTML/JS (yes, this started out as a python script).

 ## USA - Advocate for Change